 - Nutanix AHV VM backup jobs created by Veeam Backup for Nutanix AHV

-You can store backup files and backup copy files of NAS backup jobs, transaction log backup jobs, RMAN/SAP HANA/SAP on Oracle backups jobs in a hardened immutable repository, but these files will not be immutable.
+You can store backup files and backup copy files of NAS backup jobs, transaction log backup jobs, RMAN/SAP HANA/SAP on Oracle backups jobs in a hardened repository with immutability, but these files will not be immutable.